protocol/research-website/content/posts/202010-gossipsub-v1.1/index.md

 <center>{{< figure src="image2.png" alt="tradeoff between gossiping levels and the degree of the network" >}}</center>

 Gossiping is realised in three rounds, one in every _“mesh maintenance round”_, which takes place every 1 second.
 The rationale behind setting the number of rounds to three was to reach a certain level of network coverage.
-In our case, we wanted to ensure that gossip messages reach ~50% of nodes in the network – see the [paper](https://arxiv.org/abs/2007.02754) for more details.
+In our case, we wanted to ensure that gossip messages reach ~50% of nodes in the network  (see the [paper](https://arxiv.org/abs/2007.02754) for more details).

 <center>{{< figure src="image1.png" alt="gossip rounds" >}}</center>

-A unique characteristic of GossipSub — compared with traditional pubsub protocols —  is that it comes with a number of techniques that make it resilient against attacks.
+A unique characteristic of GossipSub compared with traditional pubsub protocols is that it comes with a number of techniques that make it resilient against attacks.
 Resilience is realised through a peer-scoring function and a number of mitigation strategies, some of which take input from the scoring function.

 **Scoring**: every peer in a GossipSub-based network monitors the performance and behaviour of peers it knows of, i.e., both those that it is directly connected to in the mesh and those that it is interacting with through gossip.
 The score is not shared with other peers: it is not a reputation system, but instead it is used by the node locally to identify whether a particular peer is behaving as expected or not.
 Based on the scoring results, nodes make grafting and pruning decisions driven by some of the mitigation strategies discussed next.